 - In-House, Direct Services - All in-house, direct services are supervised by permanent, full-time, tenure-track faculty.
 The professionally staffed full service law office is located in Historic Downtown Providence, RI and houses the Community Economic Development Clinic, Criminal Defense Clinic and Immigration Clinic.
-The Mediation Clinic is located at the Law School in Bristol and consists of private office and meeting space to conduct mediations.

 - Community Economic Development Clinic

 - Criminal Defense Clinic